 AD is the most common form of dementia.
 Dementia is a general term for the loss of memory functions or other mental abilities that affect your daily life.

-You or a loved one may begin to appear more forgetful than normal.
+You or a loved one may begin to appear more forgetful than usual.
 Forgetting important dates or events can occur.

 AD may become more apparent if you or a loved one has difficulty developing and following a plan of action.
 Working with numbers may also become difficult.

 The ability to drive safely may also be called into question.
 If you or a loved one gets lost while driving a commonly traveled route, this may be a symptom of AD.

 Losing track of dates and misunderstanding the passage of time as it occurs are also two common symptoms.
-Planning for future events can become difficult since they aren’t immediately occurring.
+Planning for future events can become difficult because they aren’t immediately occurring.

 You or a loved one may also begin to have problems judging distance and determining contrast or color when driving.

 Initiating or joining in on conversations may appear difficult.
 Conversations may randomly be paused in the middle, as you or a loved one may forget how to finish a sentence.

 You or a loved one may begin putting items in unusual places.
 It may become more difficult to retrace your steps to find any lost items.
 This may lead you or a loved one to think that others are stealing.

 Physical hygiene also becomes less of a concern.
 You or a loved one may experience a rapid decline in bathing frequency and a lack of willingness to change clothing on a daily basis.

 Withdrawing from work and social events

 As symptoms appear, you may notice that you or a loved one becomes increasingly withdrawn from common social events, work projects, or hobbies that were previously important.
 Avoidance can increase as symptoms worsen.

 Extreme swings in mood and personality may occur.
 A noticeable change in moods may include:

-You may notice that you or your loved one is increasingly irritated when something outside a normal routine takes place.
+You may notice that you or your loved one is increasingly irritated when something outside a typical routine takes place.